 The PlaneSense® program has achieved steady growth since its inception, and continually exceeds flight benchmarks.
 More than 300,000 flight operations have been achieved.
 The PlaneSense® team has developed a program that offers its owners memorable aviation experience combined with a proven commitment to safety, service, and excellence.
 Participants report enjoying more savings, convenience, and flying hour options as compared to other jet programs.

-The Pilatus PC-24 jet is expected to join the PlaneSense® fleet in December 2017.
+The Pilatus PC-24 jet joined the PlaneSense® fleet in February 2018.
 Built on the tremendous success of the Pilatus PC-12 turboprops, the twin-engine turbojet will offer share owners a unique flying experience and ownership opportunities.
 The PlaneSense® program is the launch customer for the PC-24 jet with a preliminary order for six jets under contract.
 In the interim, a fleet of Nextant 400XTi twin-engine jets provide high speed and high altitude capability to PlaneSense aircraft share owners.

 That is PlaneSense history.
 Today the PlaneSense® program has grown to be the largest civilian PC12 management company in the world, with over 350 employees, including more than 150 pilots, and a fleet of nearly 40 aircraft.
 The company is now based in Portsmouth, NH on the site of the former Pease Air Force Base.
 Constructed in 2007, the state-of-the-art PlaneSense facility includes a 40,000 square foot high-tech maintenance hangar and 44,000 square feet of offices and mechanical shops.

 Antoniadis says that every aspect of the PlaneSense® operation—scheduling and dispatch, flight operations, maintenance, training and employment policies—has been designed to produce an outstanding private aircraft management and travel experience.
 “We live and die by the degree to which we can satisfy our clients,” he says.